-Pit 5 is located just north of the tailings facility at 0.8 mile on the B Road.
-Pit 5 currently houses the water treatment plant.
-Rock from the pit was used for construction of roads and other surface facilities infrastructure.
-Approximately 13,500 bank yards of rock were quarried from Pit 5 in 2002.
+Pit 5 is located in the northern portion of the expanding tailings facility at 0.8 mile on the B Road.
+Pit 5 currently houses the NPDES discharge water treatment plant.
+Rock from the pit was originally used for construction of roads and other surface facility infrastructure.
+Approximately 13,500 bank cubic yards of rock were quarried from Pit 5 in 2002.
+Subsequent rock material removal from the Pit 5 area has been in anticipation of the expansion of tailings placement through this area with re-contouring preparatory to geo-synthetic liner installation.
 Approximately 8,900 yards of the rock were used to construct access roads on the tailings pile in 2003, and the balance stockpiled in the pit.
 Approximately 30 percent of the stockpile was used in 2004 for construction activities in expansion of the tailings placement area and the remainder was used in 2005.
 Peat and sand from excavation of the West Buttress in 1997 was moved to the east rim of Pit 5 in 2004 and 2005 for temporary storage prior to disposal in the tailings area.
+The material was hauled to the north end of the tailings pile in 2007.
+Pit 5 served as a temporary storage area for rock, sand and gravel to support the tailings facility expansion construction efforts.

 ABA analyses in 2002 from pit walls indicated that the rock does not have the potential to generate acid, although it does contain small diffuse amounts of pyrite, often occurring as isolated euhedral cubes.
 Drainage from the site monitored at a surface stormwater site is dominated by sulfate, calcium and magnesium and has moderate to high concentrations of several trace metals (Figures 3.8 to 3.15).
-The December sample in 2004 showed an increase in lead and zinc concentrations, potentially due to the increased activity in the area at the time.
-This drainage water is routed to the water treatment facilities via the North Retention pond located near the B Road.
-The ditch receives surface flow from the pit and may also be influenced by near-surface flow from the tailings pile.
-Final reclamation of the Pit 5 area is contingent upon the ultimate design and construction of the tailings pile.
+This drainage water is captured by the Tailings containment system through routing to the water treatment facilities via the North Retention pond located near the B Road.
+These ditch waters receives surface flow from the pit and may also be influenced by near-surface flow from the tailings pile.
+Final reclamation of the Pit 5 area is contingent upon the ultimate design and construction of this expansion began in 2006 and will continue in 2008 as the new water treatment plant becomes operational, and the current treatment plant is brought off line..
+Tailings placement locations in the Pit 5 area will be underlain with a geo-synthetic liner tied into the natural till underlying the tailings pile to the south.